+CE 500 3

+Research Methods

+CE 505 (offered on SBU campus only) 3

+Technology for Educators and Counselors

+CE 510 3

+Introduction to the Profession of Counseling

+CE 511 3

+Advanced Human Growth and Development

+CE 530 3

+Techniques of Counseling

+CE 540 3

+Abnormal Psychology

+CE 550 3

+Group Counseling

+CE 560 3

+Psychological Testing and Assessment

 CE 570 3

 Career Counseling

 CE 610 3

 Practicum in Counseling

 CE 620A 3

 Internship 1: School Counseling

 CE 620B 3

 Internship 2: School Counseling

 CE 630 3

 Management of School Counseling Programs

 CE 634 3

 Interventions in School and Community Mental

 Health Counseling

 CE 638 3

 Multicultural Counseling

 One elective 3

-A variety of electives are available including two so urc
+A variety of electives are available including those in

-A variety of electives are available including two courses on trauma, and two related to addictions.
+A variety of electives are available including those in school counseling, trauma counseling, and addictions counseling.
 The two addictions courses fulfill the 85 continuing education requirements required by OASES for those pursuing the CASAC (Credentialed Alcohol and Substance Abuse Counselor) credential.
-The full extent of the additional requirements for this credential may be found at:
+The full extent of the additional requirements for this credential may be found at: www.oasas.state.ny.us/sqa/credentialing/CASACreq.cfm.